bigeyedandroid/novela-hugo-starter/content/post/want-to-get-into-product-management.md

 ---
 _Image Source:_ [https://xkcd.com/2473/](https://xkcd.com/2473/ "https://xkcd.com/2473/")

-This will outline why you might want to reconsider that.
+This essay will outline why you might want to reconsider that.

 To P or not to P?
 (Sorry, I thought it too clever to not use it)